 The procedure is performed under either local anaesthetic or general anaesthetic, depending on where in your spine your slipped disc is.

-After the incision has been made, the compressed nerve that is causing you pain will be released and part of your disc will be removed with a laser.
+After the incision has been made, the compressed nerve causing you pain will be released and part of your disc will be removed with a laser.

-A study has found that 67% of people could move around more easily six months after having endoscopic laser surgery, and around 30% needed less pain relieving medication.
+A study found 67% of people could move around more easily six months after having endoscopic laser surgery, and around 30% needed less pain-relieving medication.
 Around 2-4% of people needed another operation.

 As endoscopic laser surgery is still a relatively new procedure, it is often only performed with special arrangements – for example, as part of a clinical trial (a type of medical research that tests one type of treatment against another).

-For most people with severe symptoms of a slipped disc, back surgery helps to ease their symptoms.
+For most people with severe symptoms, back surgery helps ease their symptoms.